Our FTC disclosure's magnum opus awaits here. The following article was last updated on Oct 19, 2025 ...

 This event begs for arrival the night before, the reasons being too numerous to count.

 For starters, there's a track walk.
 Everybody hops into the back of a pickup before slowly navigating the length of the course.
-Curves are explained, considerations are noted and techniques are given their first mention.
+They explain curves, note considerations and give techniques their first mention.
 I don't remember it being mandatory but as an introduction it provides a lot.
-The track run does have its downside in that it makes getting to sleep difficult because you're amped to ride!
+The track run has a downside: it makes getting to sleep difficult because you're amped to ride!

-Another good thing about arriving one night ahead is that sometimes dinner is hosted.
+Another good thing about arriving one night ahead is that sometimes the organizers host dinner for track day beginner riders.
 Everyone in attendance meets, eats and drinks while catching up with one another.
 If you know anything of the motorbike community, you know that you'll likely run into a familiar face.

-Lastly, there's sleep.
+Lastly, there's sleep for any track day beginner.
 Never will the butt crack of dawn be more welcome in your life than on the morning of a track day.
 Be that as it may, it's better to have a full night's rest than otherwise.
-I don't want to wake up at 4am and travel two or more hours before attempting to piece my focus back together in time for bike inspection.
+I don't want to wake up at 4 a.m. and travel two or more hours before attempting to piece my focus back together in time for bike inspection.
 Give yourself the ease of mind that comes with waking up, driving (or riding) a mile to the track and watching the sun rise.

-I don't know how other tracks operate as I'm still quite new but Gingerman has an entry gate.
-I get off my bike, show them my printed ticket and identification, put on my wrist band and ride in.
+I don't know how other tracks operate, as I'm still quite new but Gingerman has an entry gate.
+I get off my bike, show them my printed ticket and identification, put on my wristband and ride in as a track day beginner.
 Once through, I continue on to the (prepare for a new term) primary paddock.
-The primary paddock is a general-access area where riders can claim space to setup shop.
+The primary paddock is a general-access area where riders can claim space to set up shop.

 Rested and ready, it's time to park and pull my luggage from the bike.
 Most riders will haul their bikes on a trailer because it allows them to prepare everything at home.
 I don't have a trailer (yet) so I take pleasure in heading out on two wheels.

-Now, let's talk tape.
-At a track day, anything on your motorcycle that can be shattered must be covered with tape.
-The only tape that is both strong enough to endure the event and easy to remove afterwards is painter's tape.
+Now, let's talk tape for the track day beginner.
+At a track day, cover anything on your motorcycle that can be shattered with tape.
+The only tape that is both strong enough to endure the event and easy to remove afterward is painter's tape.
 You'll want to use it to jacket your turn signals, reflectors, headlight and speedometer.
 If it's easy to do so, consider the removal of these parts as an alternative.

-It was explained to me that another reason we cover our speedometers is that they're a distraction.
-As a track rider, the speedometer is of no use.
+Someone explained to me that we also cover our speedometers because they're a distraction.
+As a track rider and track day beginner, the speedometer is of no use.
 Even the tachometer is a bit of a moot point, depending on your bike.
-My Yamaha is designed to be railed on beyond the 9k rpm marking (as are many standard and sport bikes).
+Yamaha designed my bike to be railed on beyond the 9k rpm marking (as did many makers of standard and sport bikes).
 I made sure to do so regularly throughout the afternoon. ;-)

 It must have flown off during my commute from Chicago.
-This can make or break my trip but, continuing on, he suggests that the engine is held in place at five other locations and that I pass inspection.
+This can make or break my trip but he continues by noting that five other mounts hold the engine in place and that I pass inspection.
 Words can't express.

-If you're a first-timer, you're riding in the novice group.
+If you're a first-timer, you're riding in the novice group as a track day beginner.
 This isn't open to discussion.
-At no point in the day will you be allowed to upgrade to intermediate (and certainly not advanced).
+At no point in the day may you upgrade to intermediate (and certainly not advanced).
 No, for the novice track rider such as myself, a full third of the day is spent learning and the other two-thirds gaining experience.
 I'm totally fine with that and must state that anybody who isn't shouldn't step foot near a motorcycle.

-All primary groups get divided in to five sub-groups.
-Group one is for those who want to ring out the throttle whereas group five belongs to the relaxed, slow-goers.
-Gauging my aggression, I feel group three is a decent starting point (you're allowed to change in between sessions).
+Organizers divide all primary groups into five subgroups.
+Group one is for those who want to wring out the throttle, whereas group five belongs to the relaxed, slow-goers.
+Gauging my aggression, I feel group three is a decent starting point (you may change in between sessions).

 The advanced riders line up on pit road, a small entryway that allows riders to gain enough speed to safely merge onto the track.
-Their engines warming, the tone is set.
-The intermediates join us in tower one where they attend only the first of what are many classes for novice riders.
+As their engines warm, they set the tone.
+The intermediates join us in tower one, where they attend only the first of what are many classes for novice riders.

 The flags (green, yellow and red) let us know the current safety conditions on the track.
-Green means "have at it", yellow "proceed with caution" and red might as well mean "you don't want to see this".
-To the novice, a checkered flag means "get off the track so actual riders can do something" (kidding).
+Green means "have at it," yellow "proceed with caution," and red might as well mean "you don't want to see this."
+To the novice track day beginner, a checkered flag means "get off the track so actual riders can do something" (kidding).

-The intermediates are instructed to go ahead and prepare for their first twenty minutes as the initial advanced session is winding down.
+The staff instructs the intermediates to go ahead and prepare for their first twenty minutes as the initial advanced session winds down.
 The novices, glued to the dry-erase board, continue processing terminology and policies.
 To observe all of that information and retain it on the track is going to require great discipline but I'm up to it.

-We eventually get the okay to leave for a second cup of coffee while signing up and providing an address to receive photos that are being taken of each group.
+Eventually they give us the okay to leave for a second cup of coffee while we sign up and provide an address to receive photos they are taking of each group.
 I can attest that not only are the photos of the highest quality, you can actually see yourself getting better as the day goes by.
 I'm not sure why but actually attaining these photos is a little bit difficult, so I think next time I'll ask about that.

 Start Your Engines

 Twenty minutes later, our moment arrives!
 All of the sub-groups line up in their respective order and, flags green, one group enters the track every fifteen seconds.
 The delivery is quite a graceful process and actually very low stress.
 Everyone is instantly having fun and our instructors pay close attention to what we're doing, both right and wrong.
-I can tell this is going to be a life changing experience.
+I can tell this is going to be a life-changing experience for a track day beginner.

-Our first twenty minutes is spent "finding the line" (the best route through each corner).
+We spend our first twenty minutes "finding the line" (the best route through each corner).
 Some curves at Gingerman will fool you by sharpening or expanding unexpectedly.
 What's more, if you're outside of the preferred line, you have to know how to find your way back in.

 Round three belongs to the bump shift.
 Our sessions are climbing in speed so much that group three (my group) overtakes group two.
 The bump shift only adds to that.
-Completely new to this, it's explained to me that if you don't do it correctly, you can damage your transmission.
-Hence, we're taught carefully how to do so without harming the bike.
+Completely new to this, I hear an explanation that if you don't do it correctly, you can damage your transmission.
+Hence, instructors carefully teach us how to do so without harming the bike.

 A bump shift allows you to change gears without using your clutch.
-By applying light pressure to your shift pedal while maintaining acceleration, a rider can roll the throttle forward (decelerate) for a split second while continuing to shift as if the clutch weren't engaged.
+By applying light pressure to the shift pedal while maintaining acceleration, you can roll the throttle forward (decelerate) for a split second and continue to shift as if the clutch weren't engaged.
 This technique makes racing much more efficient.

 One final group run takes place for individual observation only.
-After that we are critiqued in person, pros and cons included as well as suggestions to better ourselves.
+After that, instructors critique us in person, including pros and cons and suggestions to better ourselves.
 I learned more in these moments than I have in years, I must say.

 What Experience Would You Like To Share About Motorcycle Track Days?